ted-wq-x/gql/README.md

 # GQL C++ Parser Library

-This library is a C++ parser and AST (Abstract Syntax Tree) implementation for the GQL database language (ISO/IEC 39075:2024).
+This library is a C++ parser, AST (Abstract Syntax Tree) and syntax analyzer implementation for the GQL graph database language (ISO/IEC 39075:2024).
 It requires C++17 or later and is distributed under the Apache License 2.0.

 ### Contents